 Other points of interest in Kampa Park

 - Werich Villa was once the home of Czech actor and writer Jan Werich who lived in this 17th-century mansion for 40 years until his death in 1980.
-After being severely flood damaged in 2002, it is now renovated acting as an arts centre and hold regular exhibitions and performances.
+After being severely flood-damaged in 2002, it is now renovated acting as an arts centre and holds regular exhibitions and performances.

-- Lichtenstein Palace (Lichtenštejnský palác) belonged to the Princely Family of Liechtenstein and was the first large Baroque building the city of Prague.
-The stunning location is the venue for concerts, ballets and operas.
+- Lichtenstein Palace (Lichtenštejnský palác) belonged to the Princely Family of Liechtenstein and was the first large Baroque building in the city of Prague.
+The stunning location is the venue for concerts, ballets, and operas.

 Rooftop beer in Prague is a must

 You really are spoiled for choice with roof-top bars in Prague and my chosel one was T-Anker.
 You can reach the bar via the lift in the shopping mall Kotva.
 The terrace is ginormous, the biggest one in Prague, and luckily, got a table at the edge to make the most of the fabulous views of the Old Town and Prague Castle.

 Whilst having a huge range of bottled beers from around the world, T-Anker suports microbreweries with some fine affordable Czech beers.
 You will pay a little more here I found than other places but that view is worth a few extra korunas!